tanfiona/tanfiona.github.io/_talks/2023-hyundai-vision-conference-poster.md

 <img src='https://tanfiona.github.io/images/events/HyundaiVisionConference_2023_P2.jpg' width=800>

-I was selected as one of the participants of the Hyundai Visio Conference where I shared about my research and how it fits in with the Smart Factory industry today.
+I was selected as one of the participants of the Hyundai Vision Conference where I shared about my research and how it fits in with the Smart Factory industry today.